Event Experience Details

 Camp Hours: Camp opens at 1:00 p.m. on Friday, and all camp services (except dinner) are available from 1:00 p.m. - 9:00 p.m.
 Dinner is served from 4:00 p.m. - 8:30 p.m.
 “Lights out” in camp is at 9:00 p.m.
 By then you’ll be plenty tired and you’ll want to get enough rest for the next morning!
 Please, no radios, cell phone chatter or excessive noise after 9:00 p.m.

 There are no personal vehicles allowed at camp.
-Friends and family visiting for Saturday night’s camp party should park at the Suburban Collection Showplace.
-Vehicles must arrive via the main entrance and follow signs for the designated 3-Day visitor parking in the south lot.
+Friends and family visiting for Saturday night’s camp party will be able to park in the south lot of the Suburban Collection Showplace.
 All visitors must depart camp by 8:30 p.m.

 If you meet any of the following criteria, please stop by the 3-Day Lounge to pick up the legacy pins you have earned:

 - Training Walk Leader

 - Raised $10,000+